92-year-old evacuee thankful for 'magnificent' rescuers

-HOUSTON --We first met Ms. Shirley on live television while she was being rescued from floodwater during Harvey's assault on Houston.
+HOUSTON, Texas --We first met Ms. Shirley Sechler on live television while she was being rescued from floodwater during Harvey's assault on Houston.

 "Oh, I didn't realize (I was on TV).
 I would have worn my wig for the occasion," she said as the crew burst out in laughter.